Clovir: An Overture

 “This fear is an illusion, a test laid before you, one that requires that you walk the razor’s edge.”

 Kathryn dropped the book, her fingers suddenly freezing.
-Her frostfire orb – the cold of her spells had never affected her before.
+To her horror, she realized that it was the frostfire orb.
+The cold of her spells had never affected her before.
 The Mage tried to make her hands work, but they were gnarled into unfeeling bits of meat that banged uselessly at the spine of the book.
 Kathryn glanced over to see that Horace’s own hands had transformed, with vicious black claws that extended several inches past the end of the black furry paws.
 His eyes were mercifully still closed.

 Kathryn felt panic radiate out from the center of her torso, into each and every limb of her body.

-“Leonard Shim,” her Master had said, spitting on the red stone floor of his study, “the Red Mage who devised this curse, was an adept of Kronos, the Lord of Chaos.
+“Leonard Shim,” her Master had said in Kathryn’s memory, spitting on the red stone floor of his study, “the Red Mage who devised this curse, was an adept of Kronos, the Lord of Chaos.
 Kronos deals in insanity.
-To take on one of his creatures head on means that you will have to have faith in the face of grave doubt.”
+To take on one of his creatures head-on means that you will have to have unwavering faith in the face of grave doubt.”

-“You might understandably assume that the wolf is the worse of the two types of lycanthropes that harry our fair kingdom, but nothing could be further from the truth.
-A were-badger is the most vile heirloom left to us by that crazed shite of a Priest of Kronos.”
+“You might understandably assume that the wolf is the worse specimen of the two types of lycanthropes that harry our fair Kingdom, but nothing could be further from the truth.
+A were-badger is the vilest heirloom left to us by that crazed shite of a Servant of Kronos.”